-Circa 922 is an 11-story, 104 unit apartment building nearing completion in the West Loop.
-The building is an expansion of 123 North Sangamon, the existing loft building immediately to the north.
-When completed in early 2015, the development will have a total of 149 units and 130 parking spaces.
+Circa 922 is an 11-story, 104 unit apartment building in the West Loop.
+The building is an expansion of 123 North Sangamon, an existing loft building immediately to the north.
+The development was completed in 2014 and has a total of 149 units and 130 parking spaces.

 Views.
 Most of the surrounding development doesn’t rise above 4- or 5-stories in height, so upper-floor units at Circa 922 will enjoy good views of the Loop and near north skyline.

 A view southeast from the pool deck opens into the Loop skyline.